zsparal/api-documentation/source/mobile-apps/getting-started-payments.rst

 your control and thus untrusted.

 You will need an API-key for this what you can find in your `Dashboard <https://www.mollie.com/dashboard/developers/api-keys>`_.
-You'll find examples in other languages in the :doc:`/reference/v2/payments-api/create-payment` documentation.
+You will find examples in other languages in the :doc:`/reference/v2/payments-api/create-payment` documentation.

 .. code-block:: php